Tampa Car Accident Lawyer

 - We’ve been around for over 30 years and have helped over 20k clients.
 When you hire Abrahamson & Uiterwyk to handle your Tampa accident injury claim you can be confident that we’re not some fly-by-night operation.
-We’re deeply committed to the Tampa community.
+As car accident lawyers, we’re deeply committed to the Tampa community.

 - You don’t pay us unless we win.
-It costs you nothing to hire our Tampa accident lawyers.
+It costs you nothing to hire our Tampa car accident lawyers.
 We only take a fee if we successfully recover money for you.
-We also offer free consultations.
+Our car accident lawyers also offer free consultations.
 If you think you might have a claim, we are ready to tell you for sure.

 - We’re frequently referred cases by other attorneys and by former clients.
 We consider it a great compliment that our colleagues in the legal profession, and our former clients, think highly enough of our Firm to refer us to their friends and family.

 - We’ve earned hundreds of positive client reviews.
-Perhaps the best indicator of the quality of our services is the kind words that our past clients have felt compelled to share.
+Perhaps the best indicator of the quality of our services as car accident lawyers is the kind words that our past clients have felt compelled to share.
 We encourage you to browse our reviews on Google, and to check out more written testimonials here.

 - We are not afraid to take your case to trial.
 Many car accident injury law firms in Tampa want to settle your case as quickly as possible.
 While promptness is certainly a goal of ours, we will not hesitate to take your case to trial if that’s what in your best interest.
 We encourage you to check out our history of jury verdicts and settlements here.

-Not quite ready to speak with a Tampa accident attorney?
+Not quite ready to speak with a Tampa car accident lawyer?
 Not to worry.
 Below you will find useful information that will help you understand what steps you ought to take as you navigate the aftermath of your auto accident.